GiorgosIlia/auto-phone-search/README.md

 # autos
-auto search for phones (mostly) on some pages i chose
+auto search for phone devices on pages of your liking